Park County, Colorado

 Season: Year Round

 This trail is tucked between the Tarryall Mountains and Puma Hills, south of Jefferson on Highway 285 and far northwest of Woodland Park.
-It's not a particularly long trail and there are no other trails nearby, so it's not frequented by many offroaders.
-Still, it's a fun trail on the difficult side of moderate worth checking out.
-If you go in the spring you may also find some mud holes on the trail.
+It's not a particularly long trail and there are no other trails nearby, but it still gets a lot of visitors because it is the perfect winter trail.
+It's low enough in elevation to keep it free of snow more often than other trails, and it's usually not exposed on the side of a drop off.
+There are lots of fun obstacles on it year round.

-You start up Forest Road 212 and you will immediately notice that there are a lot of spur roads all over the place -- most of them illegally made.
+You start up Forest Road 212 and you will immediately notice that there are a lot of spur roads all over the place.
 Stay on the main, well-travelled trail throughout your stay in the area as the vegetation is trying to grow back after the abuse.
 The main trail comes to a fork in the road right at the base of the Tarryall Mountains just after you start uphill.
-Take either fork up, then the other one on your way back so you can see both (the right side is a bit more challenging, however).
+Take either fork up, though the right side is a bit more challenging, usually.

 You'll go over the top of this first hill, then over some minor rocky areas.
 You'll come to another major fork when Forest Road 204 intersects with Forest Road 212.
-Keep following 212 and you'll come back to this intersection later.
+Keep following 212 to the right and you'll come back to this intersection later.

-Soon you will find some fun challenges, including a pile of rocks that are situated in a way to really flex your suspension.
+Soon you will find some fun challenges, including a rock garden and a pile of poser rocks that are situated in a way to really flex your suspension.
 They are steep and fun to climb, but there is a bypass right next to them.
 There are many lines through these rocks and you could easily get high centered if you don't have a lot of clearance.

 There is a tippy section of flat rock that can be taken many ways though there is no easy bypass.
-There is a very easy way through it and a more difficult way.
+There are easier and more difficult ways through the rocks.
 The difficult way will put you high up on the rocks where it is tippy, so if there is snow it could get slippery.
+This section of tippy rocks is soon followed by still more rocks.

 You'll go through a clearing and see a house in the distance ahead of you.
 Follow the trail to the left to turn away from the house.
 Just past this turn you'll see an optional rock slab on the right of the main trail marked with tire marks going up it.
 This rock slab has been the source for a few roll overs for people because some lines up it can get very tippy and can easily cause wheel stands.
 Be sure of your line before you go up it or you could end up with tires in the air.